mixedmercury/merc-campaign/Merc Campaign/Session Summaries/Act 2/Session 27 - Scalebeard's Treasure 07-01-2024.md

 Ebon takes Adderall to remember where he recognizes a symbol that Terra found on the slaver ship.
 Walks recognizes the symbol from Neverwinter, but doesn't know what it is.

 Sarhala and Benwir lead the party to their hideout, a cave in which the only entrance is a small tunnel that only small creatures can fit through.

+Trap was triggered already, book is in draconic, walks is angsty, scalebeards in awe of treasure